thrightguy/CloudToLocalLLM/DEPLOYMENT_INSTRUCTIONS.md

 This will:
 1. Update the SSL certificate to include the beta subdomain
-2. Update the nginx configuration to support the new subdomain
+2. Update the nginx configuration to support the new subdomain with authentication
+3. Add the auth service container to the deployment
-3. Restart the containers with the new configuration
+4. Restart the containers with the new configuration

 ### 4. Verify Deployment